KomeijiForce/Cuckoo/README.md

 ## Quick Experience with Cuckoo in Next Tokens Extraction ⚡

 We recommend using the strongest Super Rainbow Cuckoo 🦸🌈🐦🛠️ for zero-shot extraction.
+You can directly run the cases below in ```case_next_tokens_extraction.py```.

 1️⃣ First load the model and the tokenizers